-Eurozone's retail trade fell 2.9 percent from a year earlier in November 2020, following a downwardly revised 4.2 percent growth in the previous month and missing market expectations of a 0.8 percent increase. source: EUROSTAT
+Eurozone's retail trade fell 2.9 percent from a year earlier in February 2021, easing from a 5.2 percent slump in the previous month and compared with market expectations of a 5.4 percent drop. source: EUROSTAT

-Retail Sales YoY in Euro Area is expected to be 1.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Euro Area to stand at 4.50 in 12 months time.
-In the long-term, the Euro Area Retail Sales YoY is projected to trend around 2.00 percent in 2022, according to our econometric models.
+Retail Sales YoY in Euro Area is expected to be 10.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Retail Sales YoY in Euro Area to stand at 3.60 in 12 months time.
+In the long-term, the Euro Area Retail Sales YoY is projected to trend around 2.70 percent in 2022 and 2.20 percent in 2023, according to our econometric models.